 Where did the story come from?

-The study was carried out by researchers from University College London and was funded by the Economic and Social Research Council.
+The study was carried out by researchers from King's College London and the London School of Economics and Political Science, and was funded by the UK National Institutes for Health Research.

 What kind of research was this?